top of page

 Methods of modification

 As I endeavoured to identify above, there are many press-up variations.
-In addition to the 9 listed above you can also perform plyometric – or clap-hand press-ups – which advances the dynamism and explosivity of this exercise.
+In addition to the nine listed above you can also perform plyometric – or clap-hand press-ups – which advances the dynamism and explosivity of this exercise.

 Also, if you’ve exhausted the stock of variations above, you could have a bash at walk-out press-ups: start from a standing position, bend down, placing the palms of the hands on the floor, then proceed to ‘walk out’ into the press-ups position, complete a short set and walk the hands back.
 You should finish in the standing position.